wl-net/arcus-k8s/README.md

 where $POD is something like "alarm-service"

+## Adjusting configuration

+The first time you setup Arcus, new secrets will be stored in the secrets directory.
+Once you have completed ./setup-local.sh, feel free to adjust any of these secrets to your needs, and further uses of ./setup-local.sh will not cause you to loose your secrets.

+You can also adjust the configuration in overlays/local-production-local/, however your changes will be lost if you run ./setup-local.sh.

 ## Starting over

 If you'd like to start over (including wiping any data, or configuration):